 Explore Beyond your Hotel.

 Whilst every Medina has a long history, they each have a unique feel to them.
 Marrakech is hustle and bustle.
 Essaouira is calm and quaint.
-Fez is both and more with its spiritual heritage.
+Fez is both & more with its spiritual heritage.

 Tours of the Medinas can be invaluable in covering all the amazing historic sites and also give us outsiders, an insider’s perspective.
 Although, be aware the insider might try to get you into all of his mates’ shops on the way.
 It’s not a scam.
 Every one needs to make a living, even if that’s by getting a small commission.
 Bloggers do this everyday via affiliate links.
 But unlike clicking onto an affiliate link, at least you can still bargain when you get to the shop !

 Sense of Adventure

 Quad biking, rope activities and rock climbing are some of the fun things for kids and adults to do whilst in Morocco.
 But even navigating the Medinas (old towns) and the merchants within, has its own appeal.
 And those looking for even more adventure, a trip through the Sahara desert or trekking up the Atlas mountains with a camel ride thrown in, might be in order.

 Why not get the true Nomadic experience and spend 3 nights in the desert?
 Or take a day trip to the Paradise Valley or the Souss Massa National Park.
 There is much more to Morocco than beaches & souks.
 Did you know you can go skiing in Morocco ?

 Ready to discover more?
 Check out the Destination Guides.
 More are coming soon !